yongheekim0/tutoring-app/README.md

 - Cannot make a booking for your own class

 ### Interactive & Intuitive
-- Buttons show who booked a class
+- Buttons show who booked the class
 - Shuffle the list of tutors when refreshed

 ## Next Steps

-- More options and controls on creating class
+- More options and controls on creating classes
 - Separate upcoming classes from past classes based on curren time
-- Local time implemetation
+- Local time implementation
 - Sortinig feature on 'Find Tutors' page
-- Upload profile photo
+- Upload profile photo by Cloudinary